-Overall, the impact of Russian's war of aggression against Ukraine on the German and European economy - especially in case sanctions will be tightened - is highly uncertain.
-To assess the effects of an intensification of the conflict on economic output, different institutions prepared risk scenarios for economic development in Germany and Europe as part of their economic forecasts (Deutsche Bank Research, 2022; ECB, 2022b; Goldman Sachs, 2022; Köppl-Turyna et al., 2022; Liadze et al., 2022; Oxford Economics, 2022). > TABLE 3 These scenarios examine, for example, the possible economic effects of increased uncertainty leading to a decline in consumer confidence and household spending, a deterioration of financing conditions, further restrictions on trade relations with Russia and rising costs of raw materials. > BOX 1 Due to Russia's important role as an energy supplier for Europe and the limited possibilities to substitute Russian energy imports in the short to medium run, one of the major transmission channels in these scenario analyses works through a supply shortage of crude oil and natural gas, especially in Europe. > BOX 1 Most of these scenarios assume a temporary stop of imports of crude oil and natural gas from Russia resulting in higher prices - at least temporarily - for crude oil and natural gas in Europe.
-The scenario analysis by Oxford Economics (2022), in particular, assumes that the price for natural gas remains significantly higher in the longer term.
+Overall, the impact of Russia's war of aggression against Ukraine on the German and European economy - especially in case if sanctions will be extended - is highly uncertain.
+To assess the effects of an intensification of the conflict on economic output, different institutions prepared risk scenarios for the economic development of Germany and Europe as part of their economic forecasts (Oxford Economics, 2016; Behringer et al., 2022; Deutsche Bank Research, 2022; EZB, 2022; Goldman Sachs, 2022; Köppl-Turvna et al., 2022; Liadze et al., 2022; OECD, 2022; Wollmershäuser et al., 2022). > TABLES 1 AND 2 These scenarios examine, for example, the possible economic effects of increased uncertainty leading to a decline in consumer confidence and household spending, a deterioration of financing conditions, further restrictions on trade relations with Russia and rising costs of raw materials (GCEE Economic Outlook 2022 box 1).
+Due to Russia's important role as an energy supplier for Europe and the limited possibilities to substitute Russian energy imports in the short to medium run, one of the major transmission channels in these scenario analyses works through a supply shortage of crude oil and natural gas, especially in Europe (GCEE Economic Outlook 2022 box 1).
+Most of these scenarios assume a temporary stop in imports of crude oil and natural gas from Russia resulting in higher prices - at least temporarily - for crude oil and natural gas in Europe.
+The scenario analysis by Oxford Economics (2022), in particular, assumes that the price for natural gas remain significantly higher in the longer term.
 In this scenario, the price increases immediately to 190 Euro per MWh due to a stop of imports from Russia in 2022 and, subsequently, slowly decreases to roughly 70 Euro per MWh in 2025.
-This represents more than a quadrupling compared to the average price in 2019 and slightly less than a tripling compared to the average price in the period 2019 to 2021. > ITEM 10 Depending on the scale and the duration of the assumed rise in energy prices and a potential amplification through the financial market, these studies predict deduction of 1.2 % to 2.2 % to the euro area GDP in 2022 compared with the forecast based on the latest situation of the war and the sanctions when the studies were conducted.
-The addition to the inflation rate in
+This represents more than a quadrupling compared to the average price in 2019 and slightly less than a tripling compared to the average price in the period 2019 to 2021 (GCEE Economic Outlook 2022 item 10).
+Depending on the scale and the duration of the assumed rise in energy prices and a potential amplification through the financial market, these studies predict a deduction of 1.2 % to 2.2 % to the euro area GDP and of 0.9 % to 6.0 % to German GDP in 2022 compared with the forecast based on the latest situation of the war and the sanctions when the studies were conducted.
+The addition to the inflation rate in 2022 is in the range of 0.8 percentage points and 2.6 percentage points for Germany depending on the respective scenario.